 With more local governments and private development firms migrating to 3D models to envision what new development will look like, the need to utilize the models in GIS is becoming more and more of a necessity.
-By using ArcGIS Urban you’re able to upload these 3D models to visualize different projects scenarios and assess shadow and viewshed on the surrounding environment to better understand the real world impacts of potential development.
+By using ArcGIS Urban you’re able to upload these 3D models to visualize different projects scenarios to better understand the real world impacts of potential development.
 In this walk through, we will review the steps for exporting your SketchUp models, importing the model into ArcGIS Pro, sharing everything to ArcGIS Online, and finally adding the published model as a scenario to an ArcGIS Urban project.

 Exporting from SketchUp